puu-pw/checkers/README.md

 # Checker Project

 ## Description
 The Checker Project is a simple implementation of the classic Checkers game.
-It includes a basic version of the game (`checker.py`), a version that supports playing against a bot (`checkers-with-bot.py`), and a visual representation of the game's flow in `checkersflowchart.txt`.
+It includes a basic version of the game (`checker.py`), a version that supports playing against a bot (`checkers-with-bot.py`).
 The project is designed to be easy to set up and run on any machine with Python installed.

 ## Features
 - **Basic Checkers Game**: Play against another human on the same device using `checker.py`.